smlabto/polidashboard/README.md

 6. If you need a footnote (i.e. the “Partner Institution” box), place it in node/views/partials/footnotes/[country code].ejs - see au.ejs as an example.
 Whatever you place in this file will automatically be added below the summary tab, and you can put any country-specific CSS in here as well

 ### ➕ Adding Country Map
-In v2. of PoliDashboard, the region module got upgraded from a chart to a map, which has made the process more involved if you also want to add a map for a country.

-PoliDashboard uses TopoJSON files to render the map modules.
+PoliDashboard makes use of TopoJSON files to render the map modules.
 The generation of the map is handled in the `Statemap` class, located at `webapp/views/partials/statemap.ejs`, the TopoJSON data is loaded from `webapp/public/maps/` by the `fetchTopoData()` function.

 The TopoJsons need to be cut up in a way that it matches the states/regions of the data Facebooks API provides us from the `delivery_by_region` field.
 We primarily get these from [https://code.highcharts.com/mapdata/](https://code.highcharts.com/mapdata/).
 However, sometimes the data Facebooks API gives us does not match up nicely with the TopoJsons provided by Highcharts (ex. this happened with Spain, as Facebook gave us the `delivery_by_region` data based on Spains autonomous regions, and Highchart did not have a map of Spain cut up by its autonomous regions.
 So if this happens, you will have to find a map that matches.)
 The TopoJSON should have a unique id for each region.
 Polidashboard associates the name of a region (given by facebooks `delivery_by_region` field) with the unique id of that region on the TopoJSON.
 This association needs to be manually created inside of `webapp/country_states.js` as a Map object of an array of `["Region Name from Facebook", "TopoJson ID"]` pairs for the country you want to add (It is also necessary to add an "Unknown" region, you can see each country has this region, it is for the Learn More section).